Man accused of killing stepchild, arson to face trial

 He could be sentenced to life in prison on each charge.

-According to investigators 5-year-old Luna Younger was stabbed at least five times in early November.
+According to investigators 5-year-old Luna Younger was stabbed to death in early November.

 Police say a fire was set in an attempt to destroy evidence.